Vennilavan12/zen-class-devops-documentation/010 - AWS/Cloudformation.md

     Description: > Here are some details about the template.

+## Metadata

+You can use the optional Metadata section to include arbitrary JSON or YAML objects that provide details about the template.

+### JSON

+    "Metadata" : {
+      "Instances" : {"Description" : "Information about the instances"}, "Databases" : {"Description" : "Information about the databases"}
+    }

+### YAML

+    Metadata:
+      Instances:
+        Description: "Information about the instances"
+      Databases:
+        Description: "Information about the databases"

+### Meta keys

+  AWS::CloudFormation::Init

 ## Parameters

 Use the optional Parameters section to customize your templates.
 Parameters enable you to input custom values to your template each time you create or update a stack.